 We have a key emphasis on de-escalation and only use physical touch to prevent a child or others being harmed.
-If we do this is for the shortest time necessary.
+If we do this, we ensure that it is for the shortest time necessary.

 Where it has been necessary to use physical intervention, we ensure the following: